 This lot was originally granted to George Carr.
 In 1732, Stephen Minot acting on behalf of the heirs of Francis Wainwright, deeded a three acre parcel for £75 to Tobias Lakeman.
 (Essex Deeds: 64:9).
 The house was inherited by Margaret, the daughter of Tobias Lakeman and Margaret Pulsifer Lakeman, who married Ezekiel Hodgkins.
 It was sold in 1760 by John Hodgkins to Joseph Lakeman, thus staying in the Lakeman family.
 In 1769 the estate of the late Joseph Lakeman was sold to Thomas Newmarch.
 In the late 19th Century the house was owned by the Scotton family.

-Thomas Franklin Waters Wrote: “Thomas Newmarch, Silvanus and Tobias Lakeman were operating 3 boats and used 9 rods of “flake room.”
+Thomas Franklin Waters Wrote: “Thomas Newmarch, Silvanus and Tobias Lakeman were operating 3 boats and used 9 rods of ‘flake room.’
 The Canso fishing banks (between Maine and Nova Scotia) claimed a deadly toll of the Ipswich fishermen.
-Thomas Lull was killed while on a voyage thither in 1735, Nathan Hodgkins Jr., Francis Hovey, David Knowlton, Samuel Pulcifer, and Robert Stocker all perished at Canso Bank on April 7, 1737 and Tobias Lakeman in September 1738.”
+Thomas Lull was killed while on a voyage thither in 1735, Nathan Hodgkins Jr., Francis Hovey, David Knowlton, Samuel Pulcifer, and Robert Stocker all perished at Canso Bank on April 7, 1737 and Tobias Lakeman in September 1738.” (* Flake room is defined as an allotment near the shore for building a drying platform for salted cod fish.)

 - December 4, 1732: Stephen Minot to Tobias Lakeman: “Upland and Tillage Land”